 Industrial Production in South Korea averaged 8.32 percent from 1976 until 2022, reaching an all time high of 38.90 percent in July of 1976 and a record low of -25.30 percent in January of 2009.
 This page provides the latest reported value for - South Korea Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Korea Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Industrial Production in South Korea is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in South Korea to stand at -1.30 in 12 months time.
-In the long-term, the South Korea Industrial Production is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Industrial Production in South Korea is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Industrial Production is projected to trend around 2.50 percent in 2023, according to our econometric models.